MaTriXy/cwac-crossport/README.markdown

 - `TabLayout`
 - `TextInputLayout` and `TextInputEditText`

-among other classe from Material Components for Android.
+among other classes from Material Components for Android.
 It also has a port of `DrawerArrowDrawable`, for use with nav drawers.

 These classes allow you to use these Material Design elements without incurring